Ty-Irving/Schedule_Viewer/README.md

 ## System Requirements
 > Python 3 </br>
 > Pip, which is included by default in Python 3.4 and later </br>
+> Visual Studio Code with the Live Server extension or similar server software </br>

 ## Installation
 The following instructions are created for Windows devices.
 Follow the same steps with the respective MacOS commands.